-In 2009, Mayor Hruby was honored by the Northeast Ohio Area wide Coordinating Agency with the Walter F. Ehrnfelt, Jr. Award for outstanding regional contribution.
-The Mayor was much honored to receive this award for many reasons.
+The Mayor also serves on the City Planning Commission, Board of Zoning Appeals, Records Commission, and Investment Board, CIC, oversees Economic Development, the collection of income taxes and presides over the City’s Mayor’s Court that has two magistrales who hear all cases.
+In 2009, Mayor Hruby was honored by the Northeast Ohio Area Wide Coordinating Agency (NOACA) with the Walter F. Ehrnfelt, Jr. Award for outstanding regional contribution.
+The Mayor was highly honored to receive this award for many reasons.
 First, because it is named after former Strongsville Mayor Walter Ehrnfelt.
 Mayor Hruby and Mayor Ehrnfelt were very good friends and worked on many civic and political projects together.
 Mayor Hruby delivered the eulogy at Mayor Ehrnfelt’s funeral.
-Second, the award was presented to him by the late U.S. Senator George Voinovich, with whom Mayor Hruby has been a close associate for well over 30 years.
+Second, the award was presented to him by the late U.S. Senator George Voinovich, with whom Mayor Hruby had been a close associate for well over 30 years.
 Third, Mayor Hruby served for 10 years on the NOACA Board and was President of the Board as well as Chairman of the Transportation Improvement Plan and Chairman of the Environmental Committee.
 And last, it was an honor for the Mayor to receive this award in the presence of Anne Ehrnfelt, Mayor Ehrnfelt’s wife and a close friend of the Mayor.
-For these reasons, Mayor Hruby stated, “Of the many awards I have received throughout my career, this one is uniquely significant due to my relationship with Mayor Ehrnfelt, first and foremost, and secondly because of my close relationship with Senator Voinovich and my friends at NOACA.
+For these reasons, Mayor Hruby stated, “Of the many awards I have received throughout my career, this one is uniquely significant due to my relationship with Mayor Ehrnfelt, first and foremost, and secondly because of my close relationship with Senator Voinovich and my friends at NOACA.”

 In his spare time, Mayor Hruby enjoys acting.
-He is a member of the Brecksville Little Theatre and winner of the Outstanding Actor Award for his portrayal of Miles Gloriosus in the play, A Funny Thing Happened on the Way to the Forum.
-He also portrayed the Governor of Texas in the popular musical The Best Little Whorehouse in Texas, Daddy in Daddy’s Dyin’, Who’s Got the Will? a somewhat challenged Monk in the dark farce Incorruptible, the Attorney in Good Bye Charlie, God in Early One Evening at the Rainbow Bar and Grill, the Mayor in Inherit the Wind, was cast singing a variety of songs and participating in a variety of segments of BLT productions as they celebrated the Bicentennial and their 70th Anniversary with an original play written by the late Ruth Wheaton of BLT entitled Celebrate their 70th anniversary, The Captain in Mr. Roberts and was a cast member of It’s A Wonderful Life, Radio Stage Version in which he read the voices of seven characters, including the infamous Mr. Potter.
-In 2014 he appeared in BLT's production of Forbidden Broadway where he sang and danced to a variety of songs that made up the Broadway spoof on its self.
-He also produced “Piece of my Heart”.
-In September of 2015 when BLT kicked off its 75th Season, the Mayor was part of the ensemble performing in the production "Salute to 75, Words and Song".
-Then in 2016 he co-produced “Joseph and his Amazing Technicolor Coat”.
-He is also a member of Brecksville Little Theater’s Board of Trustees and was recently named to the board of the Brecksville Theater, the new organization made up of Brecksville Little Theater and Theater on the Square.
-The merger of the two groups will be in the fall of 2017.
+He is a member of the Brecksville Theatre and winner of the Outstanding Actor Award for his portrayal of Miles Gloriosus in the play, “A Funny Thing Happened on the Way to the Forum.”
+He also portrayed the Governor of Texas in the popular musical “The Best Little Whorehouse in Texas,” Daddy in “Daddy’s Dyin’, Who’s Got the Will?” a somewhat challenged monk in the dark farce “Incorruptible,” the Attorney in “Good Bye Charlie,” God, in “Early One Evening at the Rainbow Bar and Grill,” the Mayor in “Inherit the Wind,” and was cast singing a variety of songs and participating in a variety of segments of former Brecksville Little Theater productions as they celebrated the Bicentennial and their 70th Anniversary with an original play written by the late Ruth Wheaton to celebrate their 70th anniversary.
+He played the Captain in “Mr. Roberts” and was a cast member of “It’s a Wonderful Life,” the radio stage version in which he read the voices of seven characters, including the infamous Mr. Potter.
+In 2014 he appeared in BLT's production of “Forbidden Broadway” where he sang and danced to a variety of songs that made up the Broadway spoof on its self.
+He also produced “Piece of my Heart.”
+When BLT kicked off its 75th Season, the Mayor was part of the ensemble performing in the production "Salute to 75, Words and Song."
+In 2016 he co-produced “Joseph and his Amazing Technicolor Coat.”
+He was also a member of BLT’s Board of Trustees and was named to the original board of the Brecksville Theater, the new organization composed of the former Brecksville Little Theater and Theater on the Square.
+He served on the board throughout its organizational years.

 The Mayor has written and directed the City’s Annual Children’s Christmas Play since 1986.
 He has been part of these programs in other ways since 1971, the year that his brother, former Mayor Jack A. Hruby, and Jack’s friend Larry Dailey began the annual Christmas play tradition.
-Mayor Hruby served along with former City Council President Larry Potla as Advisor to the Brecksville 1811-2011 Bicentennial Committee.
+Mayor Jerry Hruby served along with former City Council President Larry Potla as advisors to the Brecksville 1811-2011 Bicentennial Committee.
 Mayor Hruby is an avid collector of Disney, sports memorabilia, political memorabilia and local historical artifacts.